 In regular physiology, the blood levels of glucose are connected by a negative feedback loop: As glucose rises, insulin rises and causes glucose to drop; conversely, a dropping glucose level will reduce the output of insulin, which then causes the glucose level to rise again.

 Negative feedback loops operate in many places in metabolic regulation and ensure the homeostasis of metabolite levels.
-To be effective, the response of a negative feedback loop to changed input must be swift, since delayed feedback will cause overshooting corrections and induce oscillations.
+For such a loop to be stable and robust, the response to changed input must be swift, since delayed feedback will cause overshooting corrections and induce oscillations.

 Structural basis for proline B28 mutations